 The medical report reads: “asphyxia syndromes such as ocular congestion, distal cyanosis, pulmonary congestion, renal congestion, cerebral congestion, and dark fluid blood to the cut”.

 But despite that, the cause of death is a serious trauma to the neck, confirms the autopsy.
 The forensic exam also confirmed that Cedeño was a victim of rape, which caused serious injuries to her private parts.
+Get in touch with injury claim lawyers in Grand Rapids for more information.

 Something that was found but never made public until now, six weeks after the muder took place, was the traces of saliva in the bites.